 IDP can be applied to any industry and different use cases such as finance, real estate and the food industry among others.
 The benefits in implementing this type of workflow automation in your company are as follows:

 As per Mckinsey’s report, when it comes to business processes, 60% of occupations could save 30% of their time with automation.
 There is a huge amount of time and resources that could be saved by automating repetitive tasks.
 90% of employees are being burdened with boring and repetitive tasks which could be easily automated - Key demand statistics, ThinkAutomation.

-A benchmark made at Parseur in September 2022, concluded that on average a customer of Parseur document processing tool saves about 142 hours of manual data entry and about $5,446 every month. -- Parseur statistics, January 2023
+A benchmark made at Parseur in January 2023, concluded that on average a customer of Parseur document processing tool saves about 134 hours of manual data entry and about $5,446 every month. -- Parseur statistics, January 2023

 Zero human errors